AVEVA/CONNECT-data-services-developer-docs/content/api-reference/rules/asset-rules/asset-asset-rules.md

 <br/>A Boolean to determine whether or not existing metadata created by the rule should be preserved if the rule were deleted.
 Only valid for metadata rule delete requests.
 Defaults to false.<br/><br/>`[optional] boolean KeepOldAssets`
 <br/>A Boolean to determine whether or not existing assets created by the rule should be kept.
 Only valid for asset rule delete requests.
+Defaults to false.<br/><br/>`[optional] boolean ForceExecute`
+<br/>A Boolean to determine whether or not the rule should be executed even if no assets would be changed.
 Defaults to false.<br/><br/>

 <h4>Request Body</h4>